drahosj/308labs/lab-06/lab06.md

 ---
 Last week you created a print server application which would take in jobs from the `stdin` of the application and printed to a single backend driver.
 This has a very clear flaw: it can only print jobs from programs piped into it at start time.
 This week you will modify the program so any program can send print jobs to it at any time using interprocess communication (IPC).

+Please note that this is a **TWO WEEK LAB**.
+The code and report are due two weeks after your scheduled lab section.
+This is also twice as long as a normal lab so you should work on it early and not put it off to the last minute.

 # Types of IPC
 There are various methods of IPC in a system.
 At their root all IPC methods are simply a way for one process to comunicate some information to another process.
 By this definition, what you implemented last week is IPC by piping data from the test script into the server, but that only allowed one program to talk to one other program.
 Now we want to make any number of processes be able to talk to the server program.
 All of the following example programs can be found in the `ipc-types` subdirectory of the Lab 6 repository.